WANGqiqi0301/Hierarchical-Battery-Metadata-Reconstruction/analysis/README.md

     reloads the trained checkpoint and generates manuscript-level prediction tables
 ```

-This separation keeps training, evaluation, and figure-oriented analysis independent and reproducible.
+This separation keeps model training, post-hoc analysis and figure-oriented result generation independent and reproducible.

 ## Files